ericguizzo/daic/README.md

 ## EXPERIMENT DEFINITION
 For each experiment you can create a new xval_routine script, copying the example one.
-In each experiment it is mandatory to define these macro parameters:
+In each experiment it is mandatory to define these macro parameters
-*A short description of the experiment that will be saved in a txt file.
+* A short description of the experiment that will be saved in a txt file.
 For example 'In this experiment we tested different learning rates'
 * gpu_ID: GPU number ID in which run the training
 * dataset: a short name of the used dataset.
 This will affect the name of the results and serves as well to load the correct dataset.
 * num_experiment: number of current experiment (has to be an integer).